WebexCC-SA/LAB-1309/docs/Excercise1.md

 - To test in this example, we pose the question "What warranty comes with the vehicle?"

-- The response provided was accurate and consistent with the knowledge base created for this bot
+- The response provided was accurate and consistent with the knowledge base created for this AI agent.

       ![Nav](./assets/Excercise4_18.png){ width="500" }

-- The instruction section of the bot helps refine it to be more sophisticated and behave in the manner that the business dictates.
+- The instruction section of the AI agent helps refine it to be more sophisticated and behave in the manner that the business dictates.

       ![Nav](./assets/Excercise4_18_2.png){ width="500" }